-Math II (for High School Credit) (22012Y0)
+NC Math 2 (for High School Credit) (22092Y0)

-Recommended prerequisite(s): Common Core Math I
+Recommended prerequisite(s): NC Math 1

-In Common Core Math II, students continue to deepen their study of quadratic expressions, equations, and functions; comparing their characteristics and behavior to those of linear and exponential relationships from Common Core Math I. The concept of quadratics is generalized with the introduction of higher degree polynomials.
+In NC Math 2, students continue to deepen their study of quadratic expressions, equations, and functions; comparing their characteristics and behavior to those of linear and exponential relationships from NC Math 1.
+The concept of quadratics is generalized with the introduction of higher degree polynomials.
 New methods for solving quadratic and exponential equations are developed.
 The characteristics of advanced types of functions are investigated (including power, inverse variation, radical, absolute value, piecewise-defined, and simple trigonometric functions).
 The link between probability and data is explored through conditional probability and counting methods.
 Students explore more complex geometric situations and deepen their explanations of geometric relationships, moving towards formal mathematical arguments.
-Important differences exist between Math II and the historical approach taken in Geometry classes.
+Important differences exist between NC Math 2 and the historical approach taken in Geometry classes.
 For example, transformations are explored early in the course and provide the framework for studying geometric concepts such as similarity and congruence.
 The study of similarity leads to an understanding of right triangle trigonometry and connects to quadratics through Pythagorean relationships.
 The Standards for Mathematical Practice apply throughout each course and, together with the content standards, require that students experience mathematics as a coherent, useful, and logical subject that makes use of their ability to make sense of problem situations.
-This course fulfills the North Carolina high school graduation requirement for Common Core Math II.
+This course fulfills the North Carolina high school graduation requirement for NC Math 2.
+The final exam is the North Carolina Final Exam for NC Math 2.